planetarium/agent8-templates/basic-3d-quarterview/PROJECT.md

   - **`r3f/`**: Contains 3D components related to React Three Fiber.

     - **`Experience.tsx`**: Main component responsible for the primary 3D scene configuration.
-Includes lighting `ambientLight`, environmental elements `Environment`, debugging grid overlay, the `Player` component, and the floor `Floor`.
+Includes lighting `ambientLight`, environmental elements `Environment`, the `Player` component, and the floor `Floor`.
 It renders the core visual and interactive elements within the physics simulation configured in `GameScene.tsx`.
     - **`Floor.tsx`**: Component defining and visually representing the ground plane in the 3D space.
 Has physical properties.
     - **`GameSceneCanvas.tsx`**: React Three Fiber Canvas component that renders the 3D game world with physics simulation and controller setup.
     - **`MapPhysicsReadyChecker.tsx`**: Component that checks if the map physics system is ready by performing raycasting from above downward to detect map geometry and ensures physics interactions are properly initialized before gameplay begins.
 Performs checks every frame until valid map geometry is detected, with a timeout after 180 frames to prevent infinite checking.
 Excludes Capsule shapes (likely characters/objects) and sensor colliders from the inspection.